-For decades, Oregon legally excluded black people from settling in the region.
-Despite racists laws and attitudes, some came anyway.
+For decades, Oregon legally excluded Black people from settling in the region.
+Despite racist laws and attitudes, some came anyway.

 “— Walidah Imarisha, educator and writer